securisec/r2wiki/options/search.md

 ## **Tips**
   - To search for hexadecimal representation of a string, prepend the string with a `\x` .
-For example, `/ \xELF` will search for the hexademical represenation of ELF
+For example, `/ \xELF` will search for the hexadecimal represenation of ELF
 - **`/ foo\x00`** search for string 'foo\0'
 - `**/j foo\x00**` search for string 'foo\0' (json output)
 - **`/! ff`** search for first occurrence not matching, command modifier